FAQs for Claimants

 It depends.
 If you are physically or mentally unable to work due to COVID-19, you generally would not meet the availability requirements to qualify for benefits.
-If you are isolated (quarantined) due to direction of a medical professional, local health district, your employer or state/local government, you may be eligible if you are off work because of COVID-19 and provided you are returning to work with your employer.
-If you are unemployed due to the Governor’s stay home order, you may be eligible for benefits.
+If you are isolated (quarantined) under the direction of a medical professional, local health district, your employer or state/local government, you may be eligible if you are off work because of COVID-19, provided you are returning to work with your employer.

 What if I leave work because my child’s school has temporarily closed, and I feel I have to stay home with the child?

 An individual who leaves work voluntarily without a reason attributable to the employer is generally disqualified from receiving UI.
 The reason the individual in this situation left work would not be considered attributable to the employer.
 Consequently, the individual would likely not qualify for UI.
 If you are unable or unavailable for work, you would not meet the able and available requirements to qualify for benefits.

 What if I am currently in isolation due to COVID-19, but have not been diagnosed?